 - Buy a bag of healthy treats to encourage your pup when he obeys or follows commands.

-- You can use collar and leash for training.
-Dog shock collars are also useful for training but make sure they are safe for your pet.
+- You can use collar and leash for training, but make sure they are safe for your pet.

 If you start with a normal, healthy dog and give him time, patience and consistent training, then you will reap the rewards of that training for life.